Hellraiser: Inferno: Production

-Clive Barker confirmed in an online appearance on AOL in 1996 after the American release of Hellraiser: Bloodline that Dimension Films intended to make a fifth installment in the series, while the film's screenwriter Peter Atkins claimed that there had been reshoots to leave room for at least two more sequels.
-One concept was a project called Hellraiser: Hellfire, a pitch by Stephen Jones and Michael Marshall Smith in which Kirsty Cotton would face a plot by a cult to unleash the Leviathan and the Cenobites into the real world, with a climax involving a large Lament Configuration enclosing London.
-The pitch was rejected due to budgetary concerns after the film was opted to be released direct-to-video.
-Although Barker was briefly in negotiations to return as executive producer in 1999 he was ultimately dropped from the production due to creative disagreements with the studio, and was barred from the providing any sort of assistance on the film.
+Clive Barker confirmed in an online appearance on AOL in 1996 after the American release of Hellraiser: Bloodline that Dimension Films intended to make a fifth installment in the Hellraiser series, while the film's screenwriter Peter Atkins claimed that there had been reshoots to leave room for at least two more sequels.
+One concept was a project called Hellraiser: Hellfire, a pitch by Stephen Jones and Michael Marshall Smith in which Kirsty Cotton (Ashley Laurence) would face a plot by a cult to unleash the Leviathan and the Cenobites into the real world, with a climax involving a large Lament Configuration enclosing London.
+The pitch was rejected due to budgetary concerns after the film opted to be released direct-to-video.
+Although Barker was briefly in negotiations to return as executive producer in 1999, he was ultimately dropped from the production due to creative disagreements with the studio and barred from providing any sort of assistance on the film.
 Bob and Harvey Weinstein ultimately commissioned a script by Paul Harris Boardman and Scott Derrickson.
 After giving Derrickson $10,000 to direct a single scene from the film, they hired him as the director.
-Doug Bradley has since claimed that Boardman's and Derrickson's script was originally not intended as a Hellraiser sequel, and that it was rewritten to provide connections to the series.
+Doug Bradley has since claimed that Boardman's and Derrickson's script was originally not intended as a Hellraiser sequel and that it was rewritten to provide connections to the series.
 However, the claim is disputed by Derrickson, who has stated that the script was pitched as a Hellraiser sequel and was always meant to be one.
 A retrospective review of the film by Bloody Disgusting also dismissed claims about the script's origins as "rumors".

 Release

 Home media

-The film was released on VHS and DVD on October 3, 2000 by Buena Vista Home Entertainment.
-The film debuted on the Blu-ray format for the first time on May 15, 2011 in a double feature with its predecessor Hellraiser: Bloodline (1996) by Echo Bridge Entertainment.
+The film was released on VHS and DVD on October 3, 2000, by Buena Vista Home Entertainment.
+The film debuted on the Blu-ray format for the first time on May 15, 2011, in a double feature with its predecessor Hellraiser: Bloodline (1996) by Echo Bridge Entertainment.

 Reception

-The film received negative reviews on release, on Rotten Tomatoes it has an approval rating of 14% based on reviews from 7 critics.
-Several retrospective reviews since then have given the film a more positive appraisal.

 Calum Marsh of Esquire called the film "shockingly good" and said, "Inferno feels less like a Hellraiser movie than a follow-up to Jacob's Ladder (or maybe a predecessor to Silent Hill), floating dream-like through hallucinatory David Lynchian visions and downplaying plot in favor of the surreal".
 JoBlo.com's reviewer gave the film a seven out of ten rating, and also felt the film was not very similar to its predecessors, saying, "without a doubt the film's biggest flaw is calling itself Hellraiser".
 Alex DiVincenzo described the film as underrated in a review for Bloody Disgusting, and praised the films' "Lynchian surrealism" and "film noir" elements.